 Read our full article on the best gluten free pizza in London here.Deliveroo now from Queen's Park

 A pie lives and dies on the quality of the pastry, which makes gluten-free pies a risky enterprise.
-Fortunately pie masters Pieminister are serving gluten-free versions of two of their best - the Moo pie and the Heidi.
-The Moo's a steak and ale pie, made with Savernake ale, a gluten-free stout from Wiltshire brewery Kennet & Avon.
-We think it just edges out the - also great - Heidi pie, with goats cheese, sweet potato and spinach, on the basis that the gravy turns the pastry from good into great.
+Fortunately Pieminister is serving gluten-free versions of three of its best - the Moo pie, the Heidi and the Ranger.
+The Ranger is a classic: chicken and ham with leeks, while the Heidi pie with goats cheese, sweet potato and spinach is a supremely veggie treat with ooze in all the right places.
+But it's the Moo - a steak and ale pie made with gluten-free craft ale - that just inches the competition.
+Why?
+The wholesome gravy turns the pastry from good into great.

-This is a difficult one to call - this EC1R restaurant is totally gluten-free, and a large number of dishes on the menu at Niche count as comfort food.
+It's is a difficult one to call - this EC1R restaurant is totally gluten-free and a pleasantly large number of dishes on the menu at Niche count as comfort food.
 A lot of strong contenders for first place.

-Sausages and mash?
-Sausage, beef and pork oak-smoked and flavoured with paprika and treacle.
-The full English?
-Everything you want from a fried breakfast, including gluten free white, toasted bloomer.
+Sausages and mash (and not just any old sausages, sausages with smoked pork, beef, paprika and tracle)?
+A full English which is everything you could want from a fried breakfast, including gluten free white, toasted bloomer?
 Buttermilk fried chicken?
 Brisket cooked in beer?
 Roasted garlic and truffle oil mash?
-But the two-cheese simplicity of the parmesan and cheddar doughnuts is a winner for gluten-free diners, vegetarians and just... people who like doughnuts, and dairy, and would like to support this holy coupling of the two.
+They're all worthy contenders, but the two-cheese simplicity of the parmesan and cheddar doughnuts is a winner for gluten-free diners.
+Heck it's also a winner for anyone who likes donuts and cheese, and would like to support this holy coupling of the two.

-Sodo offer a twist on gluten-free pizza.
-They'll do their usual pizza toppings on a cannellini bean stew, baked in the oven.
-A hot, rich, bean stew - already ticking a lot of comfort food boxes - topped with everything you'd usually get on the Jon Bon Chovy pizza (tomato, mozzarella, anchovies, capers and chilli) - or one of their meatier n'duja or ham-topped specials.
-Stew meets pizza, and it is a momentous thing.
+Pizza-topped anything is always going to be a winner on comfort food lists, so it's extra exciting that Sodo offers this twist on the gluten-free pizza.
+They'll do their usual pizza toppings but rather than sitting them on a base, instead they swap it out for a cannellini bean stew baked in the oven.
+A hot, rich, bean stew - already ticking a lot of comfort food boxes - topped with everything you'd usually get on the Jon Bon Chovy pizza (tomato, mozzarella, anchovies, capers and chilli) or one of their meatier n'duja or ham-topped specials.
+Stew meets pizza, what a momentous thing.